 Frost the cookies and top with sprinkles, then enjoy!

-RECIPE TIP: These can also be frosted with royal icing, but I like using a classic Vanilla Buttercream.
+These can also be frosted with royal icing, but I like using a classic Vanilla Buttercream.

 Cake Flour Substitution